 Continuously assessing workload for 20+ players is a headache, for the coach and for the athletes.
 Never mind that in the 10 - 14yo age group, the kids either forget or exaggerate what they were doing in previous few days.

 SURPASSPORT was built to address this complex problem.
 Working as a coach's management App, keeping attendance records workload for each child.
 Uniquely connecting around the child, this workload builds across all their activities and is shared back to each of their coaches and teachers, helping them know more about their players.

-The Workload Score dial shows when the score indicates green when there is good consistency, amber when there is an elevated risk of injury and red when these risks become significant and require further attention.
+Workload is scored and presented on an easy to read, visual dial, colour coded for risk of injury and presented in the context of the past 30 days and projected forward for the next week.
+The score indicates green when there is good consistency, amber when there is an elevated risk of injury and red when these risks become significant and require further attention.

-High levels may arise after an injury or illness, inter-season breaks, holidays or due to additional activities that move the child well beyond their normal levels.
-It is at this point that the coaching team should actively review the athletes circumstances and to engage with the parents to establish a programme of activity to rebalance the child's workload.
+Workload spikes (high risk of injury) may arise when recovering from an injury or illness, inter-season breaks, holidays or due to additional activities that move the child well beyond their normal levels.

 Two week visibility of upcoming activities, making weekends easier

 Easily record who was there and report across the team

 Registering for a pilot or trial is easy, and only takes a few minutes.